nilesh2797/iclr-blogposts-2026/_posts/2026-04-27-trade-offs-in-llm-compute-for-reasoning-intensive-information-retrieval.md

 ## Background
 ### Reasoning-Intensive Retrieval and BRIGHT
-Standard retrieval benchmarks (e.g., BEIR) often rely on lexical overlap or semantic proximity.
+Standard retrieval benchmarks (e.g., BEIR<d-cite key="thakur2021beir"></d-cite>) often rely on lexical overlap or semantic proximity.
 In contrast, the BRIGHT benchmark consists of queries where the answer requires multi-hop reasoning or domain-specific logic that is not explicitly present in the query text.
 For example, a query might ask about a specific chemical property that implies a class of materials, requiring the retriever to identify documents discussing those materials without the explicit class name being present.

 More formally, let $\mathcal{C}$ be a large corpus of documents and $q$ be a user query.
 In standard IR, relevance is often approximated by lexical overlap or semantic similarity.
 In RIIR, relevance is determined by a latent logic or reasoning requirement.

 We define a binary relevance function $Rel(q, d) \in \{0, 1\}$ provided by the dataset annotations.
 The objective is to retrieve the subset of relevant documents $\mathcal{D}^* = \{d \in \mathcal{C} \mid Rel(q, d) = 1\}$ and rank them at the top of the result list.
-Unlike factoid retrieval where a single document might suffice, RIIR tasks in BRIGHT often involve multiple relevant documents that must be identified based on implicit characteristics derived from $q$.

 ### The IR Pipeline for RIIR

-To address the complexity of RIIR, we utilize a multi-stage pipeline.
+To address the complexity of RIIR, BRIGHT paper suggests a multi-stage pipeline.
 The process generally follows a "retrieve-then-rerank" architecture augmented by LLMs.

 #### Step 1: Query Expansion (QE)
 The raw query $q$ is often underspecified or requires domain knowledge to map to relevant terms in $\mathcal{C}$.
 An LLM is used to generate an expanded query $q_{exp}$: